Richmond (South) - Cremorne

 Educational attainment in Richmond (South) - Cremorne aligns closely with national averages, showing typical qualification patterns and performance metrics

-Educational attainment in Richmond (South) - Cremorne is notably higher than broader averages.
-Among residents aged 15 and above, 62.6% have university qualifications, compared to 30.4% nationally and 33.4% statewide in Victoria.
+Educational attainment in Richmond (South) - Cremorne is notably higher than broader benchmarks.
+Among residents aged 15+, 62.6% hold university qualifications, compared to 30.4% nationally and 33.4% statewide in Victoria.
 Bachelor degrees are the most common at 41.8%, followed by postgraduate qualifications (15.5%) and graduate diplomas (5.3%).
-Vocational pathways account for 17.5% of qualifications, with advanced diplomas at 8.5% and certificates at 9.0%.
+Vocational pathways account for 17.5%, with advanced diplomas at 8.5% and certificates at 9.0%.

-A significant portion of the population is actively pursuing education, with 23.8% engaged in formal learning.
-This includes 10.0% in tertiary education, 5.0% in primary education, and 4.0% pursuing secondary education.
+A significant portion of the population, 23.8%, is actively pursuing formal education.
+This includes 10.0% in tertiary education, 5.0% in primary education, and 4.0% in secondary education.

 Frequently Asked Questions - Education